 Do you have a flair for the dramatic and a love for vintage?
 This brassy, smooth as leather planner will fit right in with your collection.
 The pocket-sized planner comes tied up in a muslin bag complete with bookmark, pen holder, time pendant, and a post-card for all your timekeeping needs.
 Accessories galore won’t distract you from the easy-to-use format on the pages inside.
 But if you’re looking to show off in your Classics class, you’ll for sure catch your professors’ eyes.

 Bring mindfulness into your hectic college life with the soothing words of this planner.
 A mindful planner means pages of meditative and peaceful spirits to survive three midterms in one week with quotes from philosophers to remind you to keep going.
 The serene scenes on the pages make daydreams even better than looking out your classroom window.
 If you’ve ever wished to channel Buddha (because your Freshman 15 belly matches his), this planner can help.

 Wish you could brush things off as easily as this planner does for you?
 The sassy and confident cover will inspire you to walk into any class like you know your stuff even better than the professor.
 But if this message ever gets old, switch things up with one of the two cover art replacements.
 Plus, you can use the included stickers anywhere.
 The colorful, uplifting art in this planner isn’t confined between its covers.
 Decorate your notebooks or the forehead of your buzzkill friend, the options are endless.

 Is your life a hot mess?
-Here’s more planners so you can at least pretend to have it together.
+Here are more planners so you can at least pretend to have it together.